 The Advisor and its affiliates are part of the Deutsche Bank Group of companies.
-As employees of a company in the Deutsche Bank Group, portfolio managers are paid on a total compensation basis, which includes Fixed Pay (base
+As employees of a company in the Deutsche Bank Group, portfolio managers are paid on a total compensation basis, which includes Fixed Pay (base salary) and Variable Compensation, as set forth below.
+The compensation information below is provided as of the Fund's most recent fiscal year end.

 Fixed Pay (FP) is the key and primary element of compensation and reflects the value of the individual's role and function within the organization.
-It rewards factors that an employee brings to the organization such as skills and •experience, while reflecting regional and divisional (i.e. Deutsche Asset Management) specifics.
+It rewards factors that an employee brings to the organization such as skills and experience, while reflecting regional and divisional (i.e. Deutsche Asset Management) specifics.
 FP levels play a significant role in ensuring competitiveness of the Advisor and its affiliates in the labor market, thus benchmarking provides a valuable input when determining FP levels.